andywer/laravel-js-localization/README.md

 Assume you are developing a laravel package that depends on this javascript localization features and you want to configure which messages of your package have to be visible to the JS code.

 Fortunately that's pretty easy.
-Just use the `JsLocalization\Facades\JsLocalizationHelper::addMessagesToExport()` method.
+Just listen to the `JsLocalization.registerMessages` event and use the `JsLocalization\Facades\JsLocalizationHelper::addMessagesToExport()` method.
 Like so:

 ```php
 <?php